 PHLY has not adopted specific guidelines on equality and diversity due to its lack of employees.
-The Company is focused however on carrying on its business in line with the principles of equality and diversity with respect to the composition of its management and Board, and its Board currently comprise of three members where one is a female.
+The Company is focused however on carrying on its business in line with the principles of equality and diversity with respect to the composition of its management and Board, and its Board currently comprise of four members where two are female.